TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 Following this we have 2 sections below :

-The Recently Added section ona Bootsrap Carousel showing the 4 most recently added Recipes if a User clicks on any of the recipes in the Carousel they are taken to a Detailed view of the recipe.
+The Recently Added section on a Bootstrap Carousel showing the 4 most recently added Recipes if a User clicks on any of the recipes in the Carousel they are taken to a Detailed view of the recipe.

 ### Recently Added Image

 ![RecentlyAdded](assets/readme-images/WebPages/Home/Recently-Added.png)

 The What we Do section which gives the user the overall information on what the App is about and its useful features .
-If a User clicks on the Browse Icon the user is taken to the browes section of the App.
+If a User clicks on the Browse Icon the user is taken to the browse section of the App.

 ### What we Do Image

 ![WhatWeDo](assets/readme-images/WebPages/Home/What-We-Do.png)

-At the bottom of the App is the Footer section with social media links all of which open on a seperate tab outside of the App when Clicked on.
+At the bottom of the App is the Footer section with social media links all of which open on a separate tab outside of the App when Clicked on.

 ### Footer Iamge